aleixcanalda/TheChosenModel/theory2.md

 # Biological background

 In the last years there has been an exponential increase in the amount of proteins being sequenced.
 It is known that the function of a protein can be discovered thanks to its structure, hence the modeling of proteins has become a major challenge in the field.
 Moreover, proteins often tend to form networks of physical interactions with other biomolecules, such as other proteins, DNA or RNA.
 Therefore, to assess more accurately the function of a certain protein, it is necessary to discover its interactions (Fornes et al., 2014).
 PPIs (Protein-Protein Interactions) consist of physical contacts between proteins that occur in a cell or a living being, so they don't include other relationships with an absence of physical contact or generic contact produced by production or degradation.
-The complete set of interactions that a living being has it's the interactome and it can be a measure of how complex an organism is (Garcia-Garcia et al., 2012).
+The complete set of interactions that a living being has is the interactome and it can be a measure of how complex an organism is (Garcia-Garcia et al., 2012).

 To fully understand how protein interactions occur, it's not enough to know the biomolecules involved in the process, the high-resolution molecular/atomic details are also needed.
 However, the number of proteins with a known structure in the Protein Data Bank (PDB) is very low in comparison to the number of discovered sequences and it's even lower for protein complexes (Mosca et al., 2014).
 This imbalance has prompted the development of strategies to model the structure of proteins and its interactions.
 There are a good amount of methods that can detect PPIs and they provide different amounts of detail.
 The methods can be classified between low or high-throughput methods and between experimental (Yeast Two Hybrid, X-ray crystallography or NMR spectroscopy) and computational (such as comparative modeling or docking) (Garcia-Garcia et al., 2012).

 Computational methods to predict PPIs use experimental data to predict new PPIs and there are several different approaches.
 The interactions can be modeled using template complexes of homologs, by assuming that the homologs of interacting proteins also interact in a similar fashion.
-However, the conservation the of the interaction would depend on the conservation of the interface between the interacting biomolecules, although in general it has been shown that residues at the interface tend to be structurally conserved (Espadaler et al., 2005).
+However, the conservation of the interaction would depend on the conservation of the interface between the interacting biomolecules, although in general it has been shown that residues at the interface tend to be structurally conserved (Espadaler et al., 2005).
 Sometimes, they can also be built superimposing the models of unbound partners over a template complex.
 Another strategy would be docking the structure of one of the two proteins onto the other (Fornes et al., 2014).

 ## Macrocomplexes

 As it was explained, proteins interact with each other and hydrophobicity, hydrogen bonds and van der Waals forces play an important role in role in the determination of the structure (Chanphai et al., 2015).
 It has been determined that the limits used for detecting hydrogen bonds are between 2.4 and 3.5 Armstrongs (Eswar et al., 2000).
-Thus in the program TheChosenModel, the proteins were deemed as interacting when the distance between the atoms of the two chains was 3.5 A or less, regardless of the existence of a file containing both proteins (in order to detect the interacting chains for all the complex, not only the interactions given as an input).
+Thus in the program TheChosenModel, the proteins were deemed as interacting when the distance between the atoms of the two chains was 3.5 A or less, to make sure that the interactions given as input were correct.

 ## Superimposition